Don't Break My Heart (Nicola song): Background and release

-In 1986, Nicola found the group Adaggio with Romanian singer Christina Fronea, giving over 200 concerts.
+In 1986, Nicola founded the group Adaggio with Romanian singer Christina Fronea, giving over 200 concerts.
 She started her solo career in 1988 under the name Nicoleta Nicola, joining the Romanian project Riff.
 Prior to representing her country at Eurovision, Nicola had taken part in the national selection five times with her first appearance coming in 1992.
 Written by the singer and produced by her then-husband Mihai Alexandru, "Don't Break My Heart" is an uptempo and modern dance song.
 Marc Gehring from German website Prinz.de thought that the song was "cool" and labelled it as the first one of its kind to represent Romania at the contest.
 The single was released as a CD in 2003 by Cat Music, and was later included on Nicola's greatest hits album Best of Nicola (2003) and her fourth studio album De mă vei chema (2004).

 At Eurovision

 On 1 March 2003, the Selecția Națională was held in order to select the Romanian entrant for the Eurovision Song Contest 2003.
 For the first time, the show was conducted in several televoting rounds to reach a wider and younger audience.
 Nicola, one of the favorites to win the national selection, was selected as the country's representative after the votes of a professional jury panel (79 points) and the televoting were added together, resulting in 24 points.